 Students Want Feedback and Guidance.
 Students want to understand organizational culture, expectations, and how to excel in their jobs and internships.
 Most students have not been coached before, so this series will introduce them to real-world work issues.
 Employers can then provide feedback and advice as students reflect on their job.

 How It Works

-The modules are built for maximum flexibility so that they can be completed over a period of time (such as when work is slow).
+The modules are built for maximum flexibility so that they may be completed over a period of time.
 Multiple modules may also be completed in one day.

 - Due dates and deadlines are established by both the supervisor and the student.

 - Students complete the learning modules per the deadline schedule and turn them in to their supervisor.

 What are the Benefits?